stujmar/class-swapper/README.md

 1. Having it replace all your classes.
 2. Having it replace the differences in your classes.

-They both have their strengths one looks simple in your jsx but abstracts your classname, the other requires the addition of string templating.
+They both have their strength.
+One looks simple in your jsx but abstracts your classname, the other requires the addition of string templating.

 ### First Case

-pass in the conditional value your conditional classes then all your base classes.
-This way your jsx is very concise.
+Pass in the conditional value, your conditional classes, then all your base classes.
+This way, your jsx is very concise.

 ```javascript
 import React, { useState, useEffect } from 'react';